ocmh/ocmh.github.io/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Ergodicity breaking in many‑body system
+  - Ergodicity breaking in quantum dynamics
-  - Experiments using NISQ devices and other quantum simulators
+  - Experiments using NISQ devices
-  - Probing many‑body quantum systems using nonlinear response
+  - Nonlinear response

 # Education to show in About widget
 education: